rj-pal/Codecademy/README.md

 # Codecadmy Project Files

-This directory contains files pertaining to the Codecademy Data Scientist Machine Learning Specialist and will be kept in chronological order.
+This directory contains files pertaining to the Codecademy Data Scientist Machine Learning Specialist.
+I have added some documentation below explaining some of my code on the python coding projects.
+This directory has been updated recently to include some Jupyter notebooks with exploratory EDA.

 1. **Jeopardy-project**- this directory contains an analysis of the jeopardy